Why should I consider applying to the UB School of Pharmacy and Pharmaceutical Sciences? What makes the University at Buffalo unique?

-For the PharmD program, you must provide a WES or WESiCAP.
-Canadian transcripts in English do not need to be evaluated.
-For the Pharmaceutical Sciences programs, you do not need to supply an evaluated transcript; however, we will accept it if you have it.
+For the PharmD program, students must provide a WES or WESiCAP, except for Canadian transcripts in English.
+For the Pharmaceutical Sciences programs, students do not need to supply an evaluated transcript; however, we will accept it if you have it.

-How long are my TOEFL scores good for?
+How long are my English proficiency scores good for?

-Where do I send my TOEFL or IELTS scores?
+Where do I send my English language proficiency test scores?